1 2 3 4 5 6 7 8 9

 aka: The Dreamer, The Epicurean, The Entertainer

-If Type Sevens were a flavor, they’d be something like citrus sprinkles on top of a mango sorbet—bright, zesty, and always on the move.
+If Type Sevens were a flavor, they’d be something like citrus sprinkles on top of a mango sorbet: bright and zesty, and tack onto that, always on the move (not a characteristic of sorbet, but you get my point!).
 These are your idea machines, your adventurers, your “what if we just got in the car and drove until we found the best donut in the state?” kind of people.
 Sevens radiate possibility.
 They chase joy like it’s their full-time job (and honestly, sometimes it is).

-But under the glitter of their positivity is a quiet dread: the fear that if they stop moving, the pain will catch up.
-Sevens are often running from deprivation—of pleasure, of stimulation, of connection—and the inner stillness that might force them to feel things they’d rather skip over.
-Their growth lies not in avoiding discomfort, but in discovering they can actually survive it—and even find depth and sweetness on the other side.
+But here’s the twist: that cheerful, happy-go-lucky exterior is also a shield.
+Underneath the glitter is a quiet dread—the fear that if they stop moving, the pain will catch up.
+Sevens are often running from deprivation (of pleasure, of stimulation, of connection) and the inner stillness that might force them to feel things they’d rather skip over.
+Their optimism is real, but it’s also a clever disguise.
+Growth for Sevens lies not in avoiding discomfort, but in discovering that they can actually survive it and even find depth and sweetness on the other side.

 2. Core Motivation, Fear, and Desire